 The outline of the paper is as follows: first we review some of the basics of $\cA_\infty$-structures, quivers, dimer models and some algebras associated to them.
-We combine these subjects to look at $\cA_\infty$-structures on certain dimer models, called rectified dimers.
-We classify some of these $\cA_\infty$-structures and then we turn to both sides of mirror symmetry.
-First we show that the Fukaya category associated to any polyhedral subdivision of a Riemann-surface gives rise to one of the $\cA_\infty$-structures we considered.
+We combine these subjects to look at a special $\cA_\infty$-structure on certain dimer models, called rectified dimers.
+Then we turn to both sides of mirror symmetry.
+First we show that the wrapped Fukaya category associated to any polyhedral subdivision of a Riemann-surface gives rise to one of the $\cA_\infty$-structures we considered.
 Secondly we show that matrix factorizations of a consistent dimer model also give rise to such an $\cA_\infty$-structure and finally we tie the two sides together by constructing an explicit duality on dimer models.
 We end with a discussion about the connection between the commutative results in \cite{Auroux} and the noncommutative geometry we employed.
-In view of readability of the paper, we deferred the proof of the classification of $\cA_\infty$-structures to an appendix.
+In view of the readability of the paper, we deferred the proof of the classification of $\cA_\infty$-structures to an appendix.
 The paper also includes a second appendix by Mohammed Abouzaid which explains how one can simplify the construction of a wrapped fukaya category in the case of punctured Riemann surfaces.